cecileung1208/Game-Purchasing-Data-Analysis/README.md

 ![Image](https://2s7gjr373w3x22jf92z99mgm5w-wpengine.netdna-ssl.com/wp-content/uploads/2019/08/KPI_shutterstock_everything-possible.jpg)

 ## Background
-Heroes of Pymoli is a new fantasy online game that allows people to play for free and they can purchase items to enhance their experience.
-A CSV dataset has been provided to uncover demographic trends and preferences to determine what strategies to use to increase revenue by having players to purchase more items.
-To accomplish this, Python with Pandas (through Jupyter Notebooks) will be  used to clean and process the data, as well as calculate the desired outputs.
+Heroes of Pymoli is a new fantasy online game that allows people to play for free where they can alos purchase items to enhance their experience.
+A CSV dataset has been provided to uncover demographic trends and preferences so that the company can determine optimal marketing strategies to increase revenues.
+To conduct the data analysis , Python with Pandas (through Jupyter Notebooks) will be  used to clean and process the data, as well as calculate the desired outputs.

 ## Datasets
 [Heroes of Pymoli Purchasing Dataset](https://github.com/cecileung1208/Game-Purchasing-DataAnalysis/blob/master/Heroes%20of%20Pymoli/Resources/HeroesOfPymoli_Purchase_Data.csv)